Waves

 • Debt providers

-The way we engage with stakeholders is governed by our values and policies, the fundamentals of which are integrity, honesty, dedication, accountability and respect.
-While building and operating infrastructure, we are committed to respecting landowners and communities, maintaining safe operations and promoting environmental stewardship.
+The way we engage with stakeholders is governed by our values and policies, the fundamentals of which are integrity, honesty, transparency, accountability and respect.
+While building and operating infrastructure, we are committed to respecting local landowners and communities, maintaining safe operations and promoting environmental stewardship.

-We undertook a Materiality Assessment by identifying relevant ESG topics that have the greatest impact on our business and are of concern to our stakeholders.
-We also examined these topics by assessing them against sustainability and ESG benchmarking frameworks such as GRESB (Global ESG Benchmark for Real Assets), Task Force on Climate-related Financial Disclosure and UN Sustainable Development Goals.
+We have undertaken a Materiality Assessment identifying relevant ESG topics that have the greatest impact on our business and are of concern to our stakeholders.
+We also examined these topics by assessing them against sustainability and ESG benchmarking frameworks such as GRESB (Global ESG Benchmark for Real Assets), Task Force on Climate-related Financial Disclosure and Sustainable Development Goals.

 Our ESG Priorities are those issues that featured prominently in our assessment as being of high importance in terms of business impact and stakeholder concern.
 They are: